Some Residents Call For Briarcliffe Fire Company's Closure Over Alleged Racist Comments

 Just Tuesday, Michael Trent’s ailing mother needed help.

 “We called 911, it took 20 minutes,” he said.
-“They took 20 minutes and I can literally hit the firehouse with a rock.”MORE NEWS: Crash Involving Pennsylvania State Police Knocks Out Heat, Hot Water At Lincoln University
+“They took 20 minutes and I can literally hit the firehouse with a rock.”MORE NEWS: Crews Battle Fire At Car Wash In Chadds Ford, Delaware County